-The first step in testing an experimental drug in humans.
-Phase I trials evaluate the drug's safety and toxicity at different dose levels and determine drug pharmacokinetics.
-Because little is known about the possible risks and benefits of the drug being tested, Phase I trials usually include only a small number of participants (20 to 80).
-Testing of other biomedical interventions, such as diagnostic tests or medical devices, also begins with Phase I trials.
+The first step in testing an experimental drug (or other treatment) in humans.
+Phase 1 trials evaluate the drug's safety and toxicity at different dose levels and determine drug pharmacokinetics.
+Because little is known about the possible risks and benefits of the drug being tested, Phase 1 trials usually include only a small number of participants (approximately 20 to 100).
+Testing of other biomedical interventions, such as diagnostic tests or medical devices, also begins with Phase 1 trials.

 |Image(s): (Click to enlarge)|